caramelomartins/awesome-linters/README.md

 Daemon
 ======

 A list of resources about coding standards/conventions.

+> A foolish consistency is the hobgoblin of little minds, adored by
+> little statesmen and philosophers and divines.
+>
+> – Ralph Waldo Emerson

 ## Introduction

 There is a good amount of discussion on what constitutes a good coding style and what practices should it enforce.